ShaileshRawat1403/sans_serif_sentiments/ai-handbook/ai-models-guide/dev-life-systems.md

 ***

-### 📄 Handoff Systems: Don’t Just Push Code, Pass Context
+###  Handoff Systems: Dont Just Push Code, Pass Context

 > _“A clean commit is not a clean handoff.”_